DEFRA/software-development-standards/guides/docker_guidance.md

 will **not** apply the docker `docker-compose.override.yaml` file, only the file specified.

-One use case is for running tests in CI - common settings can be put into the base `docker-compose.yaml` file, while changes to the command and container names can be placed in override files.
+One use case is for running tests in CI - common settings can be put into the base `docker-compose.yaml` file, while changes to the command and containers needed in local development can be placed in override files.

 The below example demonstrates changing the command and container name for testing: